ViveK-PothinA/RCS/Gesture controlled Arm/README.md

 Fully functional code for gesture controlled arm.
-The arm was built of plastic sheet and servo motors.
+The arm was built of thick plastic sheet and servo motors.

-Using MPU-6050(Accelometer and Gyroscope), RF module and Arduino. hand gestures were detected and info was sent to the arm.
+Using MPU-6050(Accelometer and Gyroscope) with arduino(equipped with RF transmitter), hand gestures were detected and info was sent to another arduino with RF reciever.

 The three folders contain arduino code for:
-1. Sensing data from gyroscope and transmitting necessary data
+* Sensing data from gyroscope and transmitting necessary data
-2. Receiving data
+* Receiving data
-3. Servo control
+* Servo control